 July 14, 2020 by

 Loneliness.
 Isolation.
 Confusion.
 These feelings are becoming commonplace for many of us during the COVID-19 pandemic, but when you factor in the element of Alzheimer’s, the difficulties and frustrations are heightened to a whole new level.
+Our experts in home health care in Memphis, NY and surrounding areas understand this firsthand, and can help.

 Take, for example, the short-term memory loss inherent in dementia.
 A family caregiver searching for the proper way to explain why the senior won’t be able to venture out for coffee, get a haircut, or visit with the neighbors could need to offer up that explanation many times – frequently within the same day.